Need help understanding the German sense of humor? It’s seriously funny.

 To help you get a joke, Germans will gladly explain it to you.
 If they are of an academic bent – or from Stuttgart – the finer points of the explanation will be repeated so that you cannot fail to appreciate it.

-Part of the problem is that a lot of Germans apply the rule that more equals better.
+Part of the problem with German humor is that a lot of Germans apply the rule that more equals better.
 If a passing quip makes you smile, then surely by making it longer the pleasure will be drawn out and increased.
 As a rule, if you are cornered by someone keen to give you a laugh, you must expect to miss lunch and most of that afternoon’s appointments.
 If you’re lucky you may get home in time for Nachbarn (Neighbors).